-Mobile phone companies offer all kinds of plans.
-Some include loads of data, others are more focused on talking and texting, and so on.
+Back to pay as you go plans, some include loads of data, others are more focused on talking and texting, and so on.
 As a result, finding the perfect plan can become a very exhausting task.
 Customers could end up signing a two-year contract for a plan they don’t even need.
 Fortunately, many companies have introduced “pay as you go” plans as a way to counter this.
 Over the course of this article, we’ll explain how these plans work, where you can get them, and why they might be right for you.
 Then, we’ll contrast and compare some of the best pay as you go plans in Canada.

 What are “Pay as you Go” plans?

 So, what are pay as you go plans?
 Simply put, pay as you go (or prepaid) mobile plans allow you to pay for a large amount of data, minutes, texting and more over the course of a short amount of time.
 Typically, these plans last about one month.
 If you enjoy the plan, you can purchase it again at the start of the next month.
 If you don’t, you can upgrade to a more inclusive plan.
 Thus, users pay as they go, rather than commit to a long-term contract for an extended period of time.

 To purchase a pay as you go plan, all you need is an unlocked cell phone.
 You could either purchase a new one from your provider, or use your old device.
 For the majority of these plans, companies will give you a specialized SIM card.
 Simply insert the card into your phone, and the plan activates.
 Fortunately, most SIM cards cost $10 CAD and can be purchased online.
 Prepaid plans are appealing for several reasons.
 Of course, the lack of commitment is its greatest strength.
 Additionally, they let customers try different plans on a monthly basis, until they find one that suits them.
 For the rest of this post, we’ll go over the best pay as you go plans currently offered in Canada.